Thames Reach Greenwich

 Thames Reach Greenwich provides supported housing for men and women who have a history of offending or of substance use.

-Providing 37 rooms across six properties, service users are housed for a period of up to 18 months with the aim of staying abstinent or keeping their drug use under control and avoiding the temptation of re-offending.
+Providing 37 rooms across six properties, service users are housed for a period of up to 18 months with the aim of recovering from substance use.
 During their time in the project, residents are helped to find employment and take further steps on the path towards independent living.

 The service also benefits from having a psychologist within the team enabling them to work in a psychologically informed way which proves to be effective with those service users presenting with more complex support needs.